aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/560_NodeGroup/tf-files.md

 ### launch_template.tf

-The lauch template to use with the EKS managed node, this refernces:
+The launch template to use with the EKS managed node, this references:

 * Our choice of AMI: **image_id = data.aws_ssm_parameter.eksami.value**.
 * Our base64 user data script **user_data = base64encode(local.eks-node-private-userdata)**.

-The use of **create_before_destroy=true** is also important to allow us to create new versions of the launch tmeplate.
+The use of **create_before_destroy=true** is also important to allow us to create new versions of the launch template.

 {{%expand "Expand here to see the code" %}}
 ```bash